How to connect a desktop to a L2TP VPN server

-This will bring up a service configuration window, which you will have to complete with the information that will have been sent to you with your service activation email.
+This will bring up a service configuration window, which you will have to complete with the information that will have been sent to you by your provider.

 - Leave the ‘Configuration’ setting on ‘Default’.

-- ‘Account Name’ - input your username (also found in your welcoming email).
+- ‘Account Name’ - input your username (will also be provided to you).

 Next, select ‘Authentication Settings…’ as highlighted here:

 This will open up a user authentication window.
 Input your password into the corresponding field.
-As for the ‘Shared Secret’, copy and paste the long sequence of characters, numbers and symbols, received in your email as ‘PSK’ or ‘Preshared Key’.
+As for the ‘Shared Secret’, copy and paste the long sequence of characters, numbers and symbols, which should be labelled as ‘PSK’ or ‘Preshared Key’.

 After you have finished filing in the required information, select ‘OK’.
 Select the ‘Advanced…’ button as seen in the following image:

 Under ‘Session Options’, tick the ‘Send all traffic over VPN connection’ box and choose ‘OK’.